rogerhu/compsci_guides/Product-of-Array-Except-Self.md

     b) Multiply product with the current number to develop left product
 2) Create product from the right side of each num and multiply with the left product stored in output array.
     a) Multiply right product with the left product stored in output array
-    b) Mutiply product with the current number to develop right product
+    b) Multiply product with the current number to develop right product
 3) Return the output array
 ```

 ⚠️ **Common Mistakes**

-* You may have a hard time understanding this problem because it seems to be outside of the 4 common techniques for strings/arrays
+* The problem is easy to complete with O(N) space, but without any new space, this problem rely on a creative use of the array data structure.
+This creative use of the array data structure can be tricky.

 ## 4: I-mplement